 - Go to Settings > Design from the admin menu

 - Locate the "Active" label from the list of themes and click Download

 Ghost themes are downloaded and uploaded as a

 .zip file.
 Before you are able to make customizations to your theme, you will need to extract the theme zip to a location on your computer for editing.

-To edit a Ghost theme, you will need an HTML editor.
-There are several HTML editors available for download, however for the purpose of this guide we will be using Brackets, a free, easy to use HTML editor that is available for both Macs and PCs alike.
+Once extracted, you can edit your theme files directly from a text editor, or an HTML editor.
+There are several HTML editors available for download, however we recommend Brackets, a free, open source HTML editor that is available for both Macs and PCs alike.
 You can grab a copy of Brackets here.

 - Click on File from the top menu